-The Board of Directors and Stockholders EyeGate Pharmaceuticals, Inc.
+The Board of Directors and Stockholders

+EyeGate Pharmaceuticals, Inc.

-We have audited the accompanying consolidated balance sheets of EyeGate Pharmaceuticals, Inc. (the "Company") (a development stage enterprise) as of December 31, 2013 and 2012, and the related consolidated statements of operations, comprehensive loss, convertible preferred stock, non-controlling interests and stockholders' deficit, and cash flows for each of the years in the two-year period ended December 31, 2013 and for the period from inception (December 26, 2004) through December 31, 2013.
+We have audited the accompanying consolidated balance sheets of EyeGate Pharmaceuticals, Inc. (the "Company") as of December 31, 2014 and 2013, and the related consolidated statements of operations, comprehensive loss, convertible preferred stock, non-controlling interests and stockholders' deficit, and cash flows for each of the years in the two-year period ended December 31, 2014.
 The financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.